Outreach Activities

 Lizards and Friends

-Our lab maintains a website for children, lizardsandfriends.org, that aims to provide information about the lizards that we study, and to explain how scientists study lizards.
-We regularly post on the blog on this site with updates on our work.
+Our lab previously maintained a website for children, lizardsandfriends.org (no longer functioning), that aimed to provide information about the lizards that we study, and to explain how scientists study lizards.

 Science Teaching Institue

-Dr. Michele Johnson has coordinated Trinity University’s Science Teaching Institute over the past few years.
-This annual summer workshop is geared toward elementary science teachers in the San Antonio area, and offers Continuing Education credit for teachers to engage with new approaches for hands-on activities aligned with the TEKS (Texas Essential Knowledge and Skills) standards.
+From 2014-2018, Dr. Michele Johnson coordinated Trinity University’s Science Teaching Institute.
+This annual summer workshop was geared toward elementary science teachers in the San Antonio area, and offered Continuing Education credit for teachers to engage with new approaches for hands-on activities aligned with the TEKS (Texas Essential Knowledge and Skills) standards.

 Get Involved